Happiness

 Calm Your Mind

-The more we can bring ourselves to the present moment and calm our bodies and minds, the more we can make purposeful choices in life.
+The more we can bring ourselves into the present moment and quiet our busy minds, the more we can make purposeful choices that support our happiness.

 • Senses: Eat a sour candy, wash your hands, place your hands flat on the counter and breathe.